LLNL/Umpire/docs/sphinx/cookbook/shared_memory.rst

 1. Once you allocate shared memory, that block of memory is fixed.
 If you need a bigger size, you will have to create a new one.
 2. If you want to see how much memory is available for a shared memory allocator, use the ``getActualSize()`` function.
 3. File descriptors are used for the shared memory.
 These files will be under ``/dev/shm``.
+4. Although Umpire does not need to have MPI enabled in order to provide IPC Shared Memory, if users wish to associate shared memory with MPI communicators, Umpire will need to be built with MPI enabled.

 There are a few helper functions provided in the ``Umpire.hpp`` header that will be useful when working with Shared Memory allocators.
 For example, you can grab the MPI communicator for a particular Shared Memory allocator with: